sudo-self/moodylass/README.md

 --View:&nbsp;<a href="https://github.com/sudo-self/moodylass/blob/main/Moodylass.pdf">Moodylass.pdf</a>

---changing anchor tags to < video > allows local playback "/tea.mp4" --replace eeverything inside the < a > tag
+--changing anchor tags to < video > allows local playback "/tea.mp4"

 ```
 <p class="MoodyLassHeadingCxSpLast">
       A valuable lesson about Consent, shared by Moody Lass, and brought to you